 Every morning the mew.

 Then went Skade up on the mountain, and dwelt in Thrymheim.
 She often goes on skees (snow-shoes), with her bow, and shoots wild beasts.
 She is called skee-goddess or skee-dis.
 Thus it is said:

 Pure bride of the gods,

 In her father’s old homestead.

-Njord, in Noatun, afterward begat two children: a son, by name Freyrr, and a daughter, by name Freyrrja.
+Njord, in Noatun, afterward begat two children: a son, by name Freyr, and a daughter, by name Freyja.
 They were fair of face, and mighty.
-Freyrr is the most famous of the Aesir.
+Freyr is the most famous of the Aesir.
 He rules over rain and sunshine, and over the fruits of the earth.
 It is good to call on him for harvests and peace.
 He also sways the wealth of men.

-Freyrrja is the most famous of the goddesses.
-She has in heaven a dwelling which is called Folkvang, and when she rides to the battle, one half of the slain belong to her, and the other half to Odin.
+Freyja is the most famous of the goddesses.
+She has in heaven a dwelling which is called Folkvangr, and when she rides to the battle, one half of the slain belong to her, and the other half to Odin.
 As is here said:

 Folkvang it is called,